johnnovak/gridmonger/sphinx-docs/source/getting-started.rst

 ============

 Gridmonger requires very little hard drive space, only around 6-8 megabytes.
-Windows 7 & 10 and macOS Mojave or later (10.14+) are supported, although
-in all likelihood it will work just fine on Windows XP and much earlier macOS versions.
+Windows 7 & 10 and macOS Mojave or later (10.14+) are supported, although, in all likelihood, it will work fine on Windows XP and much earlier macOS versions.

-The program uses OpenGL for all its rendering; it works very similarly to a game engine.
+The program uses OpenGL for all its rendering; it works similarly to a game engine.
 You'll need a graphics card that supports OpenGL 3.2 core profile or later.
-In practice, this means that any graphics card released in the last 10 years or so will do (including integrated ones).
+In practice, any graphics card released in the last 10 years or so will do (including integrated ones).

 Installation
 ============